rudolph-ito/chily-games/README.md

   Piece - instance of a piece type in the game
   Terrain - instance of a terrain type in the game

-Challenge - created by a single user for a paritcular variant, when accepted by another player a game is created
+Challenge - created by a single user for a particular variant, when accepted by another player a game is created

 User